Parker Plays

 Parker Plays is an American television series featuring Parker Coppins, known by his YouTube channel name ParkerGames, playing various video games.
-It premiered on July 15, 2017 as part of Disney XD's inaugural video-game themed programming block D|XP.
-The second season premiered on October 15, 2018 and ran for six episodes.
-After the show was unofficially canceled by Disney, Coppins created a YouTube show named Parker’s Place!, inspired by Parker Plays and produced by the same people.
+It premiered on July 15, 2017, as part of Disney XD's inaugural video-game themed programming block D|XP.
+The second season premiered on October 15, 2018, and ran for six episodes.
+After the show was unofficially canceled by Disney, Coppins created a YouTube show named Parker’s Place!, inspired by Parker Plays and produced by the same people, but only had four episodes.

 Background

 Coppins was born in Eden, North Carolina to Mark and Darla Coppins.
 At age four, the Coppins family moved to Harlingen, Texas where his father took on a job as a pastor.
 He was homeschooled when he was younger, and then attended Calvary Christian School and Harlingen High School.
 He was inspired to go into acting by Dr. Liebert, a local physician, and participated in school and church plays.
 He attended an acting convention in Dallas when he was in high school where he met fellow aspiring actor and producer Jonny Lopes.
 At age 16, he and his mother moved to Los Angeles to pursue his acting career, where he had some supporting roles including a Lifetime movie.
 He played video games such as Runescape and got involved in filming his gaming with Lopes and posting it on YouTube.
 They were looking for a game to play together and settled on Minecraft.
 After eight months in LA, he moved back to Texas for about two years, and then returned to LA.
 He established his YouTube channel "ParkerGames" in 2013 and also contributed to the MineplexOfficial channel.
 In 2014, ParkerGames reached 200,000 subscribers, and as of May 2019, his channel had over 536,000 subscribers.
 In 2016, he began to get involved as an entrepreneur.